o-william-white/go_fetch/README.md

 ### Dependencies

-The script requires GetOrganelle, biopython and trf.
+The script requires getorganelle, biopython and trf.
 These can be installed in a conda environment:
 ```
 conda create -n go_fetch -c bioconda getorganelle biopython trf
 ```